Flagsmith/flagsmith/docs/docs/integrations/importers/launchdarkly.md

 1. Create a LaunchDarkly Access Token.
 In LaunchDarkly: Account settings > Authorization > Access tokens.
 2. Create a new Project within Flagsmith, then go to Project Settings > Import.
 Add your Token generated in step 1.
 3. The import will begin immediately.
-Please dont navigate away from the page until the import is complete.
+Please don't navigate away from the page until the import is complete.

 ## What we will import